Video summary

 In all seriousness, I've already been in a relationship with Thibault for 10 years, so time flies.

-So, it seems that the time passed quickly without us really realizing it.
+So, as if nothing had happened, the time flew by without us really realizing it.

 Turning the page.